Astretic/Archive-of-various-ReShade-shaders/README.md

 ### How to install
 It's quite unorganized, I use the folder as a place to store any files I'd like to port into ReShade.
 You should be able to find your Shader and Texture folders wherever you'd decided to install ReShade.
-Copy over all of the texture files.
+Copy over all of the texture files to `reshade-shaders\textures`.
+Shaders to `reshade-shaders\shaders`.

 I recommend to test out activating each shader individually for which ever program/game you intend to run.